Summer Course Fees and Information

 Enrollment and Registration Limits

 Enrollment is limited to 12 students per course.
-Registration is limited to one course per session (except when enrolling for "Biological Research").
+Registration is limited to one course per session.
 Participation in MLBS courses is not limited to current college or university students.
 All course applications require approval.

 Class Schedule and Expectations